warriorjacq9-no2fa/ttpong/docs/info.md

 Press the P1SRV button to start the game, control with up and down.

-Please note: although 25 MHz is indicated, 25.175 is the intended frequency.
-The Tiny Tapeout docs tool only supports integer freqeuncies.

 ## External hardware

 TinyVGA PMOD, 6 buttons, 6 pullup resistors (10K) connected from button "output" to 3.3v.
 Optionally 6 100nF capacitors connected to the button "output" and ground, combined with 6 1K resistors in series from the button to the chip inputs, for debouncing.